minnojs/minno-quest/README.md

 timeout 		| (Number) If this is set to a positive integer *x*, the page auto-submits after *x* milliseconds (no validation allowed). timeoutMessage	| (text) An optional message to be displayed upon timeout. (default: "") questions 		| (Array) an array of [questions](#questions) to be displayed in the page.
-Note that the questions may be randomized and chosen conditionally using a [mixer](#mixer). nolog 			| (true or false) Whether to log the questions on this page.
-This option is useful in cases that a specific page may be accessed multiple times.
-Questions may only be logged once, and therefore in order to change the responses you may want to prevent logging (see [logger](#logger) for more information on this). (default: false)
+Note that the questions may be randomized and chosen conditionally using a [mixer](#mixer). lognow 			| (true or false) Whether to log the questions on this page.
+This option is useful when you know that the page will not be accessed any more.
+It allows you to use the `pulse` option from the [logger](#logger) to send questions as they are being answered instead of sending only at the end of the task. (default: false)

 For example, a page can look something like this: